SanjeevaRDodlapati/QeMLflow/docs/reports/innovation/STRATEGIC_INNOVATION_ANALYSIS_FINAL.md

 ## 🎖️ **Final Assessment**

-**ChemML is already exceptional.** You have built a framework that rivals anything in industry or academia.
-The suggestions above would transform it from "excellent" to "revolutionary" - positioning ChemML as the undisputed leader in computational chemistry.
+**QeMLflow is already exceptional.** You have built a framework that rivals anything in industry or academia.
+The suggestions above would transform it from "excellent" to "revolutionary" - positioning QeMLflow as the undisputed leader in computational chemistry.

 **The foundation is solid.
 The vision is clear.
 The potential is limitless.**